 Measure the flakes into your saucepan and pour the room-temperature liquid specified in the recipe over the flakes.
 Do not stir or heat, and let the agar soak for 15 minutes while you prep other ingredients.

-5 Arrowroot, cornstarch, and tapioca starches are not one-powder-fits all.
+5 Arrowroot, cornstarch, and tapioca starches are not one-powder-fits-all.

-All three powders, used in combination with agar agar, add body and a creamy mouth feel to egg-free desserts.
+All three powders, when combined with agar agar, add body and a creamy mouth feel to egg-free desserts.
 There is no difference in measurement when substituting one for another, but cooking applications differ.
 For example, don’t make chocolate pudding with arrowroot.
 My neighbor, cookbook author Linda Long, called to tell me that her go-to pudding did not thicken “after all these years.”
 Turns out she’d run out of cornstarch and subbed arrowroot.
 Arrowroot thickens just below the boil.
 If you cook or stir it longer, it is likely to thin.
 Cornstarch needs a full minute of boiling, and tapioca starch needs 45 seconds of boiling.

 6 There is no one-size-fits-all egg replacer, either.

 When you sub-out eggs in recipes, be sure to make note of what function you are replacing.
 Binding?
 Liquid?
 Fat?
 Leavening?
 If you’re making cakes, you are likely already using vinegar in combination with baking powder and baking soda.
-Apple cider vinegar is the most reliable and most wholesome choice.
+Apple cider vinegar is the most reliable and wholesome choice.

 7 Non-alkalized (natural) cocoa powder and Dutch-processed cocoa powder are not interchangeable.